-- Threads in Python: these are like pthreads, but even worse: they do not run simultaneously because of the global interpreted lock. - OpenMP or OpenACC in Python: compiler directive-based techniques do not work since there is no compiler.
+- Threads in Python: these are like pthreads, but even worse: they do not run simultaneously because of the global interpreted lock. - No OpenMP in Python: compiler directive-based techniques do not work since there is no compiler.

 Using GPUs in Python